Skip banner and navigation tools.

 Name

 The name of the object.
 Primarily a cosmetic detail, however the "Find" button will use the name to determine the target ID, RA, Dec and start time if possible.
 The RA and Dec will be taken from SIMBAD, if the name can be resolved.
 If not, the values will be taken from the spacecraft pointing information during the first observation of the source.
-This may differ from the object position, so the default search radius is increased to 3' in this case.
-If you change the name but do not update the co-ordinates, a warning will be issued.
-Note -- when you submit the form, the co-ordinates supplied are not checked against any catalogued position for the source name.
+This may differ from the object position, so the default search radius is increased to 3′ in this case.
+When you submit the form, the co-ordinates supplied are not checked against any catalogued position for the source name.
 Although your products will be labelled with the name you supplied, they will be produced for the position you supplied.

 Target ID

-The target ID of the object.
-If your object has multiple target IDs which you wish to include in the light curve, these should be separated by commas, with no spaces, e.g. 00050100,00058990.
+The target ID of the observations of your object.
+If your object has been observed using multiple target IDs, these should be separated by commas, with no spaces, e.g. 00050100,00058990.
 This field is filled in automatically if the name is resolved successfully.

 Start time